-The first time I felt the pull of Judaism, the first time I felt my soul crowd forward eagerly toward something that described how I felt, it was while watching the Showtime series Weeds when I was a wayward 22-year old.
+Although I had been interested in it off and on for as long as I can remember, the first time I really felt the pull of Judaism, the first time I felt my soul crowd forward eagerly to touch the eternal, it was while watching the Showtime series Weeds when I was a wayward 22-year old.

 I know, it’s not exactly what I expected either.